In Jacobs Kronenfeld, J. (Ed.) Research in the Sociology of Health Care, Volume 39. Emerald Publishing (Forthcoming)

 This dilemma has called the attention of health providers and migrants’ advocates who have been invested in reducing health disparities among migrant and non-migrant populations for several decades.
 One of these groups invited me to join their efforts and design a bilingual, transnational, activist research project focused on the Ecuadorean case.
 In 2015, I began to work with an interdisciplinary group at the Institute for Health and Migration of the Hospital of the Technical Particular University of Loja, Ecuador with the support of RIID.
 In 2016 and 2017, I returned to Ecuador to develop fieldwork as a Fulbright Scholar, and in 2018, the project expanded to Spain thanks to a CRS grant.

-In line with the activist approach of the project, that includes bilingual community workshops and curriculum development, I have been collaborating with an artist, Abraham Salazar, to develop visual instructional materials on the issue.
-An open access website will be launched in Spanish in the near future.
+In line with the activist approach of the project, that includes bilingual community workshops and curriculum development, I collaborated with artist, Abraham G. Salazar, to develop visual instructional materials on the issue.
+An open access website in Spanish is now available including these visual content.
 Moreover, a group of students from the art, design and photography programs at my university (Nikola Venglarovam, Aliyah Campbell, Kayana Ternize and Arecis Tiburcio Zane) assisted in the creation of additional graphic elements for the project.
 For the art and design contributions, we received the Social Action Award from Sociologists for Women in Society (2018).